microconfig/microconfig/README.md

     </appender>
 </configuration>
 ```
-So we want every service to have it own logback.xml with resolved ${application.name}.
+So we want every service to have its own logback.xml with resolved ${application.name}.
 Let's configure order and payment services to use this template.

 **orders/application.properties**